CaterpillarStudyGroup/ImportantArticles/src/diffusion-tutorial-part/Applicationsonotherdomains/2Ddiffusionmodelsfor3Dgeneration.md

 In principle, the diffusion model is the noisy 2D score (over clean images),
 but in practice, the diffusion model suffers from out-of-distribution (OOD) issues!

 For diffusion model on noisy images, **the non-noisy images are OOD**!

-Wang et al., <u>"Score Jacobian Chaining: Lifting Pretrained 2D Diffusion Models for 3D Generation",</u> CVPR 2023.

 > &#x2705; 2D sample, 3D score